Idesan/gpa/README.md

 - Expected integrated gradient
 - Likelihood compensation

-The initial release data is planned to be August 6, 2023 (the first day of KDD).
+The initial release date is planned to be August 6, 2023 (the first day of KDD).
 Thank you for your patience!

+05/28/2023
 Tsuyoshi Ide (井手 剛)
 tide@us.ibm.com